Cosmo-Tech/onboarding-brewery-solution/API/Sample/README.md

 You need at least version 4.0.4-onprem to run this sample.

-This tutorial is based on the usage of an API KEY, please refer to the Cosmo Tech Platform installation guide to configure it.
+This tutorial is based on the usage of an API KEY, please refer to the Cosmo Tech [Platform installation helm help](https://artifacthub.io/packages/helm/cosmotech-api/cosmotech-api#optional-configure-an-api-key) to configure it.

 The Cosmo Tech brewery simulator used in this tutorial is publicly available here: https://github.com/Cosmo-Tech/onboarding-brewery-solution/pkgs/container/brewery_simulator